Why Taiwan?

 A market with strong IP protection, Taiwan is one of the most innovative regions in the world as measured by numbers of patents lodged and international designs awarded.

-Queensland and Taiwan
+Queensland and Taiwan?

 In 2023-24, Taiwan was Queensland’s sixth-largest merchandise export market and its eighth largest two-way trading partner.
 Its unique relationship with China and central location in Asian supply chains makes it an important market for Queensland companies.